Skip to main content

 • video-analysis and ethnography

-Dirk is a member of the American Sociological Society (ASA) and an Officer at the ASA Section Ethnomethodology and Conversation Analysis (2019-2022) that he co-chaired (with Erik Vinkhuyzen) between 2012 and 2014.
-He also is a member of the British Sociological Association (BSA) and the Society for the Study of Symbolic Interaction (SSSI).
+Dirk is a member of the American Sociological Society (ASA) and has been the co-chair (with Erik Vinkhuyzen) of the ASA Section Ethnomethodology and Conversation Analysis (2012-2014).
+He also is a member of the Society for the Study of Symbolic Interaction (SSSI) and of the British Sociological Association (BSA).

-At King’s Business School Dirk is the Programme Director of the International Management BSc, and at King's College London he is a member of the Collaborative Provisions Sub-Committee.
+At King’s Business School, Dirk is the Programme Director of the BSc International Management, and at King's College London he is a member of the Collaborative Provisions Sub-Committee.

 Dirk's Research Excellence Framework 2021 impact case study was called Developing New Training to Improve Communication in Optometry.
 Read the impact feature on this case study here.